About Rosslare Harbour

 Investing in the local community

-Following an Expressions of Interest process, which was advertised by the Department last year, the Rosslare Port Lodge Hotel was offered to the Department of Justice and Equality by Codelix Ltd.
+Following an Expressions of Interest process, which was advertised by the Department last year, the Rosslare Port Lodge Hotel was offered to the Department of Justice and by Codelix Ltd.

 The centre will employ up to 10 locally based staff, who will oversee the management, reception, catering, housekeeping and general maintenance of the centre.

 The centre has committed to sourcing all supplies from within the locality, wherever possible.